patriksporre/bootloader-helloworld/README.md

 ### Project Structure

-- `boot.asm`: The assembly code for the bootloader that prints `"Hello World"` to the screen.
+- `boot.asm`: The assembly code for the bootloader that prints `"Hello World"` to the screen
-- `boot.bin`: The assembled bootloader binary that can be run in an x86 emulator.
+- `boot.bin`: The assembled bootloader binary that can be run in an x86 emulator

 ### How It Works

-- The bootloader runs in **16-bit real mode** and is loaded by the BIOS at memory address `0x7C00`.
+- The bootloader runs in 16-bit real mode and is loaded by the BIOS at memory address `0x7c00`
-- It uses BIOS interrupt `0x10` to print the characters of `"Hello World"` one by one to the screen.
+- It uses BIOS interrupt `0x10` to print the characters of `"Hello World"` one by one to the screen
-- The program halts the CPU after printing the message using the `hlt` instruction.
+- The program halts the CPU after printing the message using the `hlt` instruction

 ### License